 The Fifth Assessment Report 2014 of The Intergovernmental Panel on Climate Change (IPCC)

-Due to the global warming the global temperature is rising which is leading to adverse climate change ultimately.
-Greenhouse gases such as methane, nitrous dioxide and carbon dioxide are responsible for global warming and the carbon dioxide is one of the major contributor.
+Due to global warming, the global temperature is rising which is leading to adverse climate change ultimately.
+Greenhouse gases such as methane, nitrous dioxide and carbon dioxide are responsible for global warming and carbon dioxide is one of the major contributor.

-It is evident from the report that species and ecosystem have been adversely effected by greenhouse gases, the productivity and nutrient percentage have fallen down to great extent.
+It is evident from the report that species and ecosystem have been adversely affected by greenhouse gases, the productivity and nutrient percentage have fallen down to great extent.

 Why Limit the Rise of Global Temperature to 1.5°C?

-- Limiting global warming to 1.5°C instead of 2°C could result in fewer exposure to extreme heat waves, floods, drought and changes in global mean surface temperature of earth.
+- Limiting global warming to 1.5°C instead of 2°C could result in fewer exposure to extreme heatwaves, floods, drought and changes in the global mean surface temperature of the earth.

 - Risk of heavy precipitation and tropical cyclone will be limited if global warming is limited to 1.5°C. It will also reduce the intensity and frequency too.